Medically reviewed by Drugs.com. Last updated on Mar 13, 2021.

 - Being male

-Asthma may cause a number of complications, including:
+Asthma can cause a number of complications, including:

 - Severe asthma attacks that require emergency treatment or hospital care